Past Concerts 2011 to the present (click the year, below right, to navigate back from the most recent)

 Chopin

-Described by the BBC Music Magazine as ‘perhaps the most “complete” pianist of his age’, Jan Lisiecki’s interpretations and technique speak to a maturity beyond his age.
-Still in his twenties, the Canadian performs over a hundred yearly concerts worldwide, and has worked closely with conductors such as Antonio Pappano, Yannick Nézet-Séguin, Daniel Harding, and the late Claudio Abbado.
+Described by the BBC Music Magazine as ‘perhaps the most “complete” pianist of his age’, Jan Lisiecki has become one of the most highly regarded pianists performing today.
+The Polish-Canadian performs over a hundred yearly concerts worldwide, and has worked closely with conductors such as Antonio Pappano, Yannick Nézet-Séguin, Daniel Harding, and the late Claudio Abbado.
+This is his third concert for Camerata Musica Cambridge.
+Renowned for his innovative and intelligent programming, Jan Lisiecki here explores the music of the dance in its many forms: from the majestic formality of Chopin's 'Heroic' Polonaise to the thrilling abandon of Falla's Ritual Fire Dance in the virtuosic transcription by Arthur Rubinstein.

-Recent return invitations include Boston Symphony Orchestra, Cleveland Orchestra, Philadelphia Orchestra, Filarmonica della Scala, Orchestra dell’Accademia Nazionale di Santa Cecilia, and Orpheus Chamber Orchestra for performances at Carnegie Hall and Elbphilharmonie Hamburg.
+Jan Lisiecki is one of the most sought-after concerto soloists performing today.
+Recent return invitations in recent seasons include Boston Symphony Orchestra, Cleveland Orchestra, Philadelphia Orchestra, Filarmonica della Scala, Orchestra dell’Accademia Nazionale di Santa Cecilia, and Orpheus Chamber Orchestra for performances at Carnegie Hall and Elbphilharmonie Hamburg.
 Lisiecki recently performed a Beethoven Lieder cycle with baritone, Matthias Goerne, at the Salzburg Festival, and has appeared with the New York Philharmonic, Chicago Symphony, Staatskapelle Dresden, Orchestre de Paris, Bavarian Radio Symphony and London Symphony Orchestra.

 At the age of fifteen, Lisiecki signed an exclusive contract with Deutsche Grammophon.
 The label launched its celebrations of the Beethoven Year 2020 with the release of a live recording of all five Beethoven concertos from the Konzerthaus Berlin, with Lisiecki leading the Academy of St Martin in the Fields from the piano.
 His Beethoven Lieder cycle with Matthias Goerne, released shortly after, was awarded the Diapason d’Or.
 Lisiecki’s eighth recording for Deutsche Grammophon, a double album of Frédéric Chopin’s Complete Nocturnes, appeared in August 2021 and immediately topped the classical charts in North America and Europe.
 His recordings have been awarded with the JUNO and ECHO Klassik.